whwu95/ImageNet21K/README.md

 See this [link](MODEL_ZOO.md) for more details.
 <br>
-We highly recommend to start working with ImageNet-21K by testing these weights against your current pretraining, and compare results on relevant downstream tasks.
+We highly recommend to start working with ImageNet-21K by testing these weights against standard ImageNet-1K pretraining, and comparing results on your relevant downstream tasks.
 After you will see a significant improvement (and you will), proceed to pretraining new models.

 ### (2) Obtaining and Processing the Dataset